Royal Thai Armed Forces: Weapons and equipment

 Thailand's defense spending has soared since 2006.
 Since then the military has seized control from civilian governments on two occasions.
 Defense spending has increased by US$1 billion since the latest coup in 2014.

-In early January 2022, Thailand's cabinet backed a plan to buy four fighter jets starting in 2023 with 13.8 billion baht ($413.67 million) budgeted for the purchase over a 4 year period to replace some of the country's aging F-16 jets.

 Uniforms, ranks, insignia

 To build institutional solidarity and esprit de corps, each Thai service component has developed its own distinctive uniforms, ranking system, and insignia.
 Many Thai military uniforms reflect historical foreign influences.
 For example, most of the distinctive service uniforms were patterned on those of the US, but lower ranking enlisted navy personnel wear uniforms resembling those of their French counterparts.
 The early influence of British advisers to the Thai royal court and the historical role of the military in royal pomp and ceremony contributed to the splendor of formal dress uniforms worn by high-ranking officers and guards of honour on ceremonial occasions.

 The rank structures of the three armed services are similar to those of the respective branches of the US Armed Forces, although the Thai system has fewer NCO and warrant officer designations.
 The king, as head of state and constitutional head of the armed forces, commissions all officers.
 Appointments to NCO ranks are authorised by the minister of defence.
 In theory, the authority and responsibilities of officers of various ranks correspond to those of their US counterparts.
 However, because of a perennial surplus of senior officers—in 1987 there were some 600 generals and admirals in a total force of about 273,000—Thai staff positions are often held by officers of higher rank than would be the case in the US or other Western military establishments.

 Thai military personnel are highly conscious of rank distinctions and of the duties, obligations, and benefits they entail.
 Relationships among officers of different grades and among officers, NCOs, and the enlisted ranks are governed by military tradition in a society where observance of differences in status are highly formalised.
 The social distance between officers and NCOs is widened by the fact that officers usually are college or military academy graduates, while most NCOs have not gone beyond secondary school.
 There is a wider gap between officers and conscripts, most of whom have even less formal education, service experience, or specialised training.

 Formal honours and symbols of merit occupy an important place in Thai military tradition.
 The government grants numerous awards, and outstanding acts of heroism, courage, and meritorious service receive prompt recognition.